Blindness and vision loss

 Blindness has many causes.
 In the United States, the leading causes are:

-- Accidents or injuries to the surface of the eye (such as chemical burns or sports injuries)
+- Accidents or injuries to the surface of the eye (chemical burns or sports injuries)

 - Macular degeneration